Kinetic Energy Driven Ferromagnetic Insulator

 On the other hand, Mott insulators are typically dominated by antiferromagnetic (AFM) superexchange.
 Upon doping, they may serve as the parent compounds of high $T_c$ superconductors.
-In frustrated systems, such as triangular and Kagome lattices, the AFM spin alignment of each bond can not be simultaneously realized due to geometry.
+In frustrated systems, such as triangular and Kagome lattices, the AFM spin alignment of each bond can not be simultaneously satisfied due to the geometry constraint.
 An incredibly rich and complex nature of quantum magnetism manifests ~\cite{mott1949,ANDERSON1973,lee2006,norman2016,kanoda2011mott}, leading to exotic states of spin liquid ~\cite{Sachdev2004,vasiliev_milestones_2018,lucile_2017}.
-Owing to the complexity of frustrated magnets, the cluster approach is also employed for theoretical studies.
-The cluster model extends beyond the concept of individual sites, focusing instead on well-defined clusters of atoms as the fundamental units.
-Unequal coupling strengths cause electrons to localize on these clusters, rather than on individual atomic sites.
+Owing to the complexity of frustrated magnets, the cluster model approach is widely employed for theoretical studies.
+It extends beyond the concept of individual sites, focusing instead on well-defined clusters of atoms as the fundamental units.
+Unequal coupling strengths cause electrons to localize inside these clusters, rather than on individual atomic sites.
 The localized degrees of freedom can be effectively described in terms of molecular orbitals, giving rise to what are often referred to as \textit{molecules in solids}~\cite{khomskii_orbital_2021}.
-Coupled cluster can form cluster Mott insulators~\cite{yao2010,he2018,hu_li_2023}.
-Experimentally, such clusters in triangular/Kagome lattices (trimers) have been observed in materials such as $\text{LuFeO}_3$~\cite{foggetti2019}, and the $\text{Mo}_3\text{O}_8$ family of compounds~\cite{nikolaev_quantum_2021,Akbari2018,chen2018,gall_synthesis_2013,torardi_synthesis_1985}.
-Furthermore, the $t$-$t^\prime$ triangular lattice here is expected to be achieved in cold-atom experiments~\cite{okumura2011,morera2023,lichengshu2024,samajdar2024,samajdar2024a,von2010,lebrat2024,chen_multiflavor_2024} and metal-organic frameworks~\cite{zhang2024}.
+Coupled clusters can form cluster Mott insulators~\cite{yao2010,he2018,hu_li_2023,jiang2020,giri2017}.
+Experimentally, such clusters in triangular/Kagome lattices (trimers) have been observed in materials such as $\text{Nb}_3\text{Cl}_8$~\cite{grytsiuk2024}, $\text{LiVO}_2$~\cite{pen1997}, and the $\text{Mo}_3\text{O}_8$ family of compounds~\cite{nikolaev_quantum_2021,Akbari2018,chen2018,gall_synthesis_2013,torardi_synthesis_1985}.